 - 136. Vehicle inspection program for certain vehicles - 137.
 Requirement for insurance - 138.
 Modification of registered vehicles - 139.
 Modification plate - 140.
 Surrogate vehicle identifiers and vehicle plates - 141.
 Notification of change of circumstances - Return of number plates or trade plate after cancellation or expiry, &c. - Return of certificate of registration after cancellation or expiry of registration, &c. - 144.
-Exclusion of air cushion vehicles from definition of motor vehicle
+Exclusion of air cushion vehicles and personal mobility devices from definition of motor vehicle